 Understanding the Physical Impact of Prescription Drugs Abuse

 In addition to helping our clients work through their addiction to these drugs, we also educate them on the serious repercussions of overusing these prescription narcotics.
 Prescription drugs can help those in need of chemical balance and decreased pain, but taken in high doses can ruin the nervous system, complicate digestion, and alter the body’s ability to process these drugs which is where tolerance comes from.
 The physical appearance of someone addicted to prescription amphetamines often becomes worn as they rely on these stimulants to function.
 Many medical complications can come from the overuse of drugs, and abusing narcotics or opiates can induce higher chances of accidental overdose.

-To overcome your prescription drugs addiction and finally learn what it’s like to live a full and healthy life, call The Villa Treatment Center to start on your path to recovery.
+To overcome your prescription drug addiction and finally learn what it’s like to live a full and healthy life, call The Villa Treatment Center to start on your path to recovery.